opendatacube/datacube-core/docs/ops/indexing.rst

 of specifying **bit level descriptions** or the **spectral response** in the case of reflectance data.

+The most basic Product Definition file would have the below structure.

 .. code-block:: yaml

     name: landsat